 Is UPS Cheaper Than USPS?
-2025 Rates, Speed & Services
+2025 Price, Speed & Surcharges

 Deciding between shipping carriers can feel complicated, but it often boils down to one simple question: is UPS cheaper than USPS for my package?
 The honest answer is, it depends.
 There’s no single winner for every shipment.